 French fries or ice cream?
 You can only pick one.

 Do not ask mere mortals to do the impossible.
 This can break people.
-Aligning ambition and ability is arguably one of life's most important keys, and this is beyond our ability.
+Aligning ambition and ability is one of the keys to happiness, and this is beyond our ability.

 Fan or foe of skinny jeans?